readthedocs/readthedocs.org/docs/user/glossary.rst

       `Main page <https://readthedocs.org/dashboard>`_ where you can see all your projects with their build status and import a new project.

+   default version
+      A documentation has a *default version*, usually understood to be the latest stable version of a project.
+      Most documentation projects will contain both older versions of documentation and the latest development version.
+      The *default version* can be fully configured to point to a specific Git branch or any other released version.
+      In the most common scenario,
+      the default version points to the ``main`` branch of a Git repository since it usually points to the latest stable release.

    flyout menu
       Menu displayed on the documentation, readily accessible for readers, containing the list active versions, links to static downloads, and other useful links.
       Read more in our :doc:`/flyout-menu` page.